Skyscanner/backpack/UNRELEASED.md

 - bpk-component-datatable:
     - Replaced no-longer maintained `react-virtualized` dependency with `react-table` which has a bundle size of approximately 62kb less:
         - `BpkDataTableColumn` changes:
+            - `cellRenderer` should now follow the following function signature:
+                ```js
+                function ({
+                cellData: any,
+                columnIndex: string,
+                rowData: any
+                }): node
+                ```
-            - `cellRenderer` and `cellDataGetter` are props specific to `react-virtualized` library which you could pass to the `BpkDataTableColumn` component.
-You can continue to use these as a means to handle more complex data that needs any custom processing, but all styling will be handled by the component.
+                You can use these as a means to handle more complex data that needs any custom processing, but all styling will be handled by the component.
 You can use these strictly to render the cell data.
-The parameters will also be different, for example:
-                ```
+For example:
+                ```js
                 cellRenderer={({ cellData, rowData }) => {
                     if (rowData.name === 'Jose') {
                     return <div> Remote </div>